DAY 1: REYKJAVÍK, ICELAND

 Only about ten percent of Iceland’s visitors ever see this region, known for its jagged bird cliffs and multihued beaches.
 Coastal fjords, immense mountains, and tiny villages can be found here, and a traditional lifestyle is embraced by the region’s inhabitants.

 In its heyday, Siglufjörður bustled with activity as the centre of the herring fishing industry.
-Now connected to the rest of Iceland by two tunnels through the surrounding mountains, Siglufjörður is resurngent.
-The herring museum -which includes reenactments- is wonderful.
-Foodies will enjoy visiting the superb bakery, chocolate factory, and brewery.
+Today Siglufjörður is resurgent.
+The Herring Era Museum, which includes re-enactments, is wonderful.
+Foodies will enjoy visiting the bakery, chocolate factory, and brewery.
 The folk music centre is a wonderful resource for Icelandic folk music.

-Grimsey Island lies on the Arctic Circle.
-Its human population of about a hundred inhabitants share the island with nearly a million seabirds!
+Grímsey Island lies on the Arctic Circle.
+Its small human population shares the island with nearly a million seabirds!
 These include puffins, guillemots, and gulls.
 A Zodiac cruise among rock formations is a trip highlight.

-Iceland’s second-largest urban area, Akureyri enjoys a relatively mild climate and ice-free harbour.
-Shops, cafes, and restuarants make for good exploring of the urban kind.
-There are ten musuems to discover and explore.
+Iceland’s second-largest urban area, Akureyri, enjoys a relatively mild climate and ice-free harbour.
+Shops, cafes, and restaurants make for good exploring of the urban kind, along with ten museums to discover and explore.

 Akuyeri’s botanical gardens are among the northernmost in the world, miraculously growing several thousand plant species.
 The view from the steps of the monumental Lutheran church is worth the walk!

-Seydisfjördur is nestled at the tip of its namesake fjord.
-The picturesque town of seven hundred is known for its flourishing art scene, cobbled rainbow road, and excellent handicrafts.
-There are numerous opportunities for hiking beginning in the town, including a walk up to Tvisongur sound sculpture on a nearby hill.
+Seyðisfjörður is nestled at the tip of its namesake fjord.
+The picturesque town of 700 is known for its flourishing art scene, cobbled rainbow road, and excellent handicrafts.
+There are numerous opportunities for hiking, including a walk up to Tvísöngur sound sculpture on a nearby hill.

-Today we disembark the Ocean Endeavour and transfer to the airport.
+We’ll disembark the Ocean Endeavour in the morning.